-- Preparing an estate plan is good Christian stewardship saying thanks to God, expressing your love and concern for family, and showing charity toward others. - Did you know that, for purposes of estate taxation, there is no limitation on the size of a charitable gift that you may give to your church at the time of your death?
+- Preparing an estate plan is good Christian stewardship saying thanks to God, expressing your love and concern for family, and showing charity toward others. - Did you know that, for purposes of estate taxation, there is no limitation on the size of a charitable gift that you may give to your church at the end of your earthly life?
 No matter how large, the gift is deductible for estate tax purposes. - Think about the part you want to play in your church's future.
-Naming your church as a beneficiary in your estate plan to create an endowment can assure your continued participation in the life and mission of your church far into the future. - Remember, if you have no will or trust, state laws will determine who will inherit your property at your death.
+Naming your church as a beneficiary in your estate plan to create an endowment can assure your continued participation in the life and mission of your church far into the future. - Remember, if you have no will or trust, state laws will determine who will inherit your property at the end of your earthly life.
 State laws do not include your church or any other charity as a beneficiary. - Consider naming your church as a beneficiary in your will or living trust.
 The gift could be a set dollar amount, a percentage of your estate, the remainder after other gifts are made, or a gift of that part of the estate left if designated heirs are deceased. - Giving to your church through your will is a good way to continue your support of your church beyond your lifetime.
-When your estate plan is prepared, consider including plans for a gift to your church. - Did you know that the laws of the state where you are living at the time of your death will determine how your estate is settled if you have no will of your own?
-These laws might not leave your property to the people you want to receive it.
-And, these laws definitely don't leave any gift to your church or any other charity.
+When your estate plan is prepared, consider including plans for a gift to your church. - Did you know that the laws of the state where you are living at the end of your earthly life will determine how your estate is settled if you have no will of your own?
+These laws might not give your property to the people you want to receive it.
+And these laws definitely don't donate any gift to your church or any other charity.
 Would you not rather make these decisions yourself? - How long has it been since you updated your will?
 Does it still express your wishes?
-Does it leave a gift to your church to carry on its ministry after your death? - You can share your faith beyond your lifetime by careful estate planning which includes your church in your will.
-During your lifetime you will have the joy of knowing that whatever you do not use in this life will continue in ministry through your church after your death. - When your estate planning documents are prepared by your attorney, you can include your church as the final beneficiary to receive any benefits that remain after other beneficiaries are remembered.
+Does it donate a gift to your church to carry on its ministry after your earthly life? - You can share your faith beyond your lifetime by careful estate planning which includes your church in your will.
+During your lifetime you will have the joy of knowing that whatever you do not use in this life will continue in ministry through your church after your earthly life. - When your estate planning documents are prepared by your attorney, you can include your church as the final beneficiary to receive any benefits that remain after other beneficiaries are remembered.